 While most people know only Keemun tea as a general classification, there are several sub-categories of Keemun.
 For example, there is a variant called Keemun Hao Feng, which has an earlier harvest time than the standard Keemun tea.

 There is another Keemun type called Keemun Hao Ya.
-Keemun has a delightful fragrance, similar to a drupe fruit (like longan and lychee).
+Keemun has a delightful fragrance, similar to longan and lychee (which happen to be famous Chinese fruits as well).
 The tea also features a hint of smokiness that can overwhelm your mind.

 Keemun tea is a spectacular delicacy from the Anhui province of China.